EEDelros/libctm/README.md

  **LIB**rary **C**ompact **T**ile **M**ap

 also im aware that i can use CMake, i tried but it just throws me a billion errors that i have no idea how to fix, because i have never used CMake before

+meanwhile heres a **.cbp** project file, just get code::blocks and github desktop if you wanna (unlikely) contribute